chatlavasu572/Testing-Jenkins/README.md

  ## If any monitor failed you can see the red dot blink in the application monitor itself.
  ![Screenshot from 2025-06-20 19-39-35](https://github.com/user-attachments/assets/db44204d-4ffa-416b-9cf5-48fa6d97c5c1)

+ ## Conclusion:
+All four monitors are working successfully, indicating that the system's health checks are functioning as expected.
+Each monitor is actively running, returning valid results, and confirming that all critical components of the application are stable, responsive, and under proper observation.
+Monitoring is healthy and no issues were detected.